x1angli/priority-n-productivity/knowledge-management.md

 * https://getstation.com/

 ## Note-taking tools
-* [Notion](https://www.notion.so/) a note-taking application with markdown support that also integrates TBD, task management(like Trello), wiki, and CRM.
+* [Notion](https://www.notion.so/) `Notion=Google docs+Evernote+Trello+confluence+Githubwiki+Quip`. a note-taking application with markdown support that also integrates TBD, task management(like Trello), wiki, and CRM.
 The aim is to be an all-in-one workspace for note-taking, project management and task management.
 It supports multiple types of embedding.
 * [Gitbook](https://www.gitbook.com/)
 * [VuePress](https://vuepress.vuejs.org/).
 * [Notejoy](https://notejoy.com/)